-You may have heard the term 'plead the Fifth' used casually in movies, or as part of TV shows like "Watch What Happens Live" and "Chappelle’s Show."
-But this week, we’re getting a real-life reminder that it is a serious legal term.
-On Wednesday, former President Trump exercised his Fifth Amendment rights as part of a civil investigation into his business dealings under the Trump Organization.
-(Note: This doesn’t have to do with the FBI raid at Mar-a-Lago.)
+You may have heard the term 'plead the Fifth' used casually in pop culture as part of TV shows like "Watch What Happens Live" and "Chappelle’s Show."
+But in August 2022, Americans got a real-life reminder that it is a serious legal term.
+That’s when former President Trump exercised his Fifth Amendment rights as part of a civil investigation into his business dealings under the Trump Organization.

 Some people assume that pleading the Fifth is essentially fessing up to a crime.
 But it's a bit more nuanced than that.
-Here's your Skimm on the Fifth Amendment right — and what it really means to invoke it.
+Here’s what it really means to invoke it.

 What does the Fifth Amendment protect?

-The Fifth Amendment covers a number of citizens' rights when it comes to the legal system.
+It ties back to the Fifth Amendment, which covers a number of citizens' rights when it comes to the legal system.
 Including double jeopardy, due process, and self-incrimination.
 When someone says they 'plead' or 'take' the Fifth, it specifically relates to self-incrimination.

 The fine print of the amendment protects people from being "compelled in any criminal case to be a witness" against themselves.
 Translation: A defendant doesn’t have to offer up testimony or answer questions if it could make themselves look bad.
 Because people are presumed innocent until proven guilty in the US legal system — despite public opinion.
 When it comes to who can and can’t plead or take the Fifth, one expert told the Associated Press that “the witness has to be facing a genuine risk of criminal prosecution.”